Left Continue shopping

 Season Warm wet season (May–Oct in Florida)

-The "headless" in Mutinus bambusinus's informal name refers to the absence of a discrete cap or head.
-In the related genus Phallus, the gleba sits on a separate cap structure at the top of the stalk.
-In Mutinus, the gleba coats the upper portion of the stalk directly — there is no cap at all.
-This distinction matters for field identification, as it immediately separates Mutinus bambusinus from similar-looking stinkhorns in the genus Phallus.
+That word "headless" in this stinkhorn's informal name is doing real work.
+It means there is no separate cap or head at all.
+In the related genus Phallus, the gleba rides on a distinct cap perched at the top of the stalk.
+In Mutinus, the slime coats the upper stretch of the stalk directly and there is nothing that qualifies as a cap.
+I lean on that difference every time someone sends me a field photo, because it splits Mutinus bambusinus off from the Phallus stinkhorns in about two seconds.

-The most unusual fact about Mutinus bambusinus: The entire fruiting body — from buried egg to fully extended stalk — can develop in just a few hours under warm, humid conditions.
-The pseudostipe (hollow stalk) elongates through hydraulic pressure, inflating with fluid.
-Few fungi on Earth grow this rapidly.
+The most unusual fact about Mutinus bambusinus: The whole fruiting body, from buried egg to fully extended stalk, can build itself in just a few hours when it is warm and humid.
+The pseudostipe, the hollow stalk, stretches out on hydraulic pressure, inflating with fluid like a pump priming.
+Very few fungi on Earth move that fast.

 Rank Name